gordicaleksa/pytorch-neural-style-transfer-johnson/README.md

 1. **style_weight** - I always kept it in the [1e5, 9e5] range, you may have to tweak it for your specific style image a little bit
 2. **subset_size** - Usually 32k images do the job (that's 8k batches) - you'll need to monitor **tensorboard** to figure out if your curves are saturating at that point or not.
 If they are still going down set the number higher

-That bring us to the next section!
+That brings us to the next section!

 ### Tensorboard Visualizations